Skip to content

 Configure the database connection

 At some point in the application, rorm needs to know where to connect to a database to actually do operations on it.
 This also applies to the migrator utilities.
 The latter depends on a TOML configuration file to read those settings.
 Therefore, it's probably most straightforward to use a TOML file for your application configuration as well.
 The basic TOML file contains a section Database with a key driver and some driver-specific options.
-A simple example using a SQLite database looks like the following snippet:

 [Database]

-# Valid driver types are: "MySQL", "Postgres" and "SQLite"
+# Valid driver types are: "Postgres" and "SQLite"

 Driver = "SQLite"